 This material resembles chiffon in terms of appearance, lightness and transparency, but it is stronger in texture.
 Fashion designers primarily use organza for overlays, dress sleeves and skirts.
 This material is made with heavily twisted yarns of silk fibres or synthetic fibres.
 Organza has a dreamy and delicate feel as well as a refined texture, a slight shine, dryness and rigidity.

 Organza gives dresses a princess look and feel.
 It is suitable for all body figures.
 It is also versatile and blends well with other kinds of fabrics to create a unique piece.
 Caring for organza includes washing with hand or at a mild speed if using a machine.
 Then, air dry and press with a warm iron that won’t cause creases or lick up the fabric in an unpleasant way.

-Read also: Lose weight and have a flat tummy
+Read also: Lose weight and have a flat tummy as a Nigerian woman

 This is a high-quality material that is made from silk and synthetic fibres.
 It is flexible, stiff (feels like paper when rubbed) and produces a subtle whisper (rustle) when you wear it.
 You can use taffeta as a lining, for skirts, blouses and gowns, and as the main material.
 This shiny material with its other characteristics makes it great for making structured silhouettes and feeling comfortable on the body.